NinjaLikesCheez/Magnesium/Coordinator/README.md

 # Coordinator

-A description of this package.
+A coordinator interface that uses Combine.